JHumphreys89/security_plus/domains/domain_one.md

 ##### Authority

-* To impersonate or imply a positon of authority.
+* To impersonate or imply a position of authority.
 * Attacker will impersonate someone such as a police officer or Help Desk employee to try and spoof you into giving away information.

 ##### Intimidation